 - VCUHS Financial Services will continue to oversee the initial VA MAP eligibility for their clients picking up VA MAP medications from alternate medication access sites (Ambulatory Care Center (ACC), Hayes E. Willis Clinic or other sites).
 Recertification at 6 months is handled by the VA MAP Central Office.

-2. Medicare Prescription Drug Assistance Program: VA MAP clients who are enrolled in Medicare can receive help with monthly premiums and cost shares.
+2. Medicare Prescription Assistance Program (MPAP): VA MAP clients who are enrolled in Medicare can receive help with monthly premiums and cost shares.
 Cost shares are medication deductibles and medication co-payments.
-VA MAP will assist with copayments for medications on the Medicare formulary.
+VA MAP will assist with co-payments for medications on the Medicare formulary.
 Clients can pick up medications at any pharmacy that accepts their Medicare plan and is within the Ramsell network.

-3. Insurance Continuation Assistance Program: Individuals with certain private insurance with medication benefits are eligible for VA MAP assistance with their medication copayments and deductibles if all other qualifications are met.
+3. Insurance Continuation Assistance Program (ICAP): Individuals with certain private insurance with medication benefits are eligible for VA MAP assistance with their medication co-payments and deductibles if all other qualifications are met.
 At any point in time a client loses insurance, the client can access medications through the Direct Medication Assistance Program if the client continues to meet VA MAP eligibility criteria.

 Medication copayment assistance will cover medications on the VA MAP Formulary and the Ryan White Part B Formulary.

 Residency: VA MAP applicants must live in Virginia and provide proof of residency, which may include.:

 - Copy of utility bill with client name and current address